 Jesus said to him, “If you would be perfect, go, sell what you possess and give to the poor, and you will have treasure in heaven; and come, follow me.”~Matthew 19:21 (ESV)

-If you look at the punctuation of the sentence, you will see two clauses separated by a semicolon.
-First is the selling of possessions and the giving away to the poor that results in having treasure in heaven.
+If you look at the punctuations of the sentence, you will see two clauses separated by a semicolon.
+First is the selling of possessions and the giving away to the poor that result in having treasure in heaven.
 The second is the command to follow Jesus.

 In other words, what Jesus was really saying here is that the rich young ruler needed to remove whatever was standing in the way of his coming to Jesus.
 In this case it was money.
 You can easily surmise, judging by his reaction, that he loved his money more than the prospect of entering into eternal life.

 I believe the reason why Jesus’ words sounds so shocking is because we are so immersed in a culture where we think money is so precious that losing it is considered a tragic loss.
 Jesus teaches us that the loss of money is not that devastating.
 The real tragedy is losing our souls to greed.